CodesbyHim/Machine-Learning-Models/README.md

 # Regression-Models-Implementations
-This Repository contains implementations of various regression models.
+This Repository contains implementations of various Machine Learning models.